Pitching Mechanics Analysis

 Like Mark Prior, Stephen Strasburg has some

-Inverted W in his arm action and a timing problem as a
+Inverted W in his arm action and a

 result (aka habitual